 - New ways of thinking – focusing on creativity and innovation, critical thinking, problem-solving, decision making, learning to learn and the development of metacognition;

 - Looking at ways of working together – concentrating on communication, collaboration and teamwork;

 - Ways of using new tools – looking at information and ICT literacy; and

 - Ways of living productively in the world – specifically citizenship, life and career development, personal and social responsibility.

 Our education programs are informed and driven by the Australian Curriculum.
 The curriculum supports the deepening of knowledge, understanding and skills in all nine learning areas: Religion, English, Mathematics, Science, Humanities and Social Sciences, Health and Physical Education, Technologies, Arts and Languages.

 A Focused and Supportive Study Environment Open To All Students

-The SSP is a College initiative, designed to support academic progress and achievement.
-The program runs every Wednesday and Thursday, in the Learning Commons from 3:30-5pm.
-It is resourced with two ex-students, employed as academic tutors, and many generous faculty staff, including a Teacher Librarian to assist with any resourcing needs for assignments.
+The Student Progress Program (SPP) is a College initiative designed to support academic achievement and growth.
+The program is operational every Wednesday and Thursday, in the Learning Commons from 3.30pm – 5.00pm.
+It is resourced with academic tutors and faculty staff, including a teacher-librarian to assist with any resourcing needs for class study and/or assessment.